 Walk to Gather

-Women speak of Jakapiri, Wamurla, Kalaru, Lungkurn and learn how to prepare Green Bird Flower, Bush Tomato, Sandhill wattle and other plants.
-They make special food and elegant artworks.
-Old and new ways to teach and learn are blended.
-The women share a good time.
-Schoolchildren visit too.
+The women are able to share valuable time together and speak of Jakapiri, Wamurla, Kalaru, Lungkurn and learn how to prepare Green Bird Flower, Bush Tomato, Sandhill wattle and other plants.
+They make special food and elegant artworks; old and new ways to teach and learn are blended.

 "Young people need to know the old people’s ways.
 They need to know what our Martu ancestors did in bushman times.
-This is for our children and children of the future".
-Chrissy Sailor
+This is for our children and children of the future,” says Chrissy Sailor.